fanbyprinciple/OSCP-cheatsheet/readme.md

 Hi.
 If you are giving your OSCP exam, best of luck!

-This cheatsheet contains my tools and techniques I used to pass the exam.
+This cheatsheet contains cheatsheet to techniques I used to pass the exam and those given in the course.

 ## upgrading shells